reynhout/chrx/README.md

 - **2.7** (20191029): Fedora: fixes for versions 30, 31.
 Thanks @jedigo!
 - **2.8** (20191101): update and improve hardware detection matching
 - **3.0** (20191110): internal improvements for noexec partitions; separate HWID lists to simplify reuse and updates; new, more-complicated, command line :(
+- **3.0.1** (20200530): Print useful error message if run with old command-line on older ChromeOS; Ubuntu: do not install Google Chrome by default

 <!-- don't forget to update the version numbers at top and in chrx-install! -->